YubicoLabs/passkey-workshop/docs/docs/high_assurance/relying_party/advanced_protection.md

 For any credential already registered, we need to check wether the credential is considered high assurance (i.e. stored on a security key).
 If not, we need to disable the credential.
 Note that we do not delete the credential, as the credential can still be used when advanced protection is disabled again.

-This handled by a new method `updateCredentialsForAdvancedProtection`, with a boolean parameter indicating if we advanced protection is enabled (switched on) or disabled (switched off).
+This handled by a new method `updateCredentialsForAdvancedProtection`, with a boolean parameter indicating if advanced protection is enabled (switched on) or disabled (switched off).

 ```java